wonderwhy-er/FullStack-TypeScript-Seed/README.md

 ```bash
 gulp
 ```
-Now go to [localhost:3002](http://localhost:3002/) to see the app You will see hellows from server and client code in browser Also hello in console too
+Now go to [localhost:3002](http://localhost:3002/) to see the app.
+You will see hello from server and client code in browser.
+Also hello in console too.

 To run unit tests
 ```bash
 gulp test
 ```

-There is also a watcher to rerun tests if files change
+There is also a watcher to rerun tests if files change.
 ```bash
 gulp testWatch
 ```

-Example of adding new module
+Example of adding new module.
 ```bash
 npm install underscore.string --save
 typings install underscore.string --save --ambient
 ```
-Then just require it in your code
+Then just require it in your code.

 # Project structure and decisions
 Most magic is in gulpfile.js